rust-lang/book/src/ch15-03-drop.md

 particular destructor.

 Rust doesn’t let us call `drop` explicitly because Rust would still automatically call `drop` on the value at the end of `main`.
-This would be a *double free* error because Rust would be trying to clean up the same value twice.
+This would cause a *double free* error because Rust would be trying to clean up the same value twice.

 We can’t disable the automatic insertion of `drop` when a value goes out of scope, and we can’t call the `drop` method explicitly.
-So, if we need to force a value to be cleaned up early, we can use the `std::mem::drop` function.
+So, if we need to force a value to be cleaned up early, we use the `std::mem::drop` function.

 The `std::mem::drop` function is different from the `drop` method in the `Drop` trait.
-We call it by passing the value we want to force to be dropped early as an argument.
+We call it by passing as an argument the value we want to force drop.
 The function is in the prelude, so we can modify `main` in Listing 15-15 to call the `drop` function, as shown in Listing 15-16:

 <span class="filename">Filename: src/main.rs</span>